 - Frozen vegetables

-- Baking items (like sugar, flour, and cake mixes)
+- Baking items (like sugar, flour, oil, and cake mixes)

-Pro Tip: Make sure you download the Ibotta app.
-It will help you save money on your grocery shopping trip.
+Pro tip: Make sure you download the Ibotta app.
+It can help you save money on your grocery shopping.
 Plus, right now, you’ll receive a $20 bonus just for signing up.